Awokens/ApplicationCommandHandler/README.md

-# ts-discordBot-basic-template
+# ts-commandhandler-kit
- A simple Discord Bot made with Typescript using the Discord.js library
+An all-in-one file for you to use as a discord command handler.
+Made with Typescript using the Discord.js library